PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/debug-application.md

 * **You are using `hostPort`**:  When you bind a Pod to a `hostPort` there are a limited number of places that pod can be scheduled.
 In most cases, `hostPort` is unnecessary, try using a Service object to expose your Pod.
-If you do require `hostPort` then you can only schedule as many Pods as there are nodes in your Kubernetes cluster.
+If you do require `hostPort` then you can only schedule as many Pods as there are nodes in your PlaidCloud cluster.

 #### My pod stays waiting